nubbsterr/Elastic-SIEM-Setup/README.md

 **As a bonus, you may debloat Windows to save some system resources and have an overall more minimal system.
 I recommend using [Raphire's Win11Debloat](https://github.com/Raphire/Win11Debloat).**

+**Additionally, make sure to remove the ISO attachment from your SATA drive on your VM by going into your Storage Settings, selecting the ISO you used, and clicking Remove Attachment.
+You can only do this once the VM is powered off!**

 Download Winlogbeat on the Windows VM by going to [this link](https://www.elastic.co/downloads/beats/winlogbeat) and downloading the Windows ZIP file.
 Unzip the file to `C:\Program Files\Winlogbeat` (by creating a new folder in `C:\Program Files` whilst unzipping).
 Once complete, open a PowerShell session as Administrator and `cd` into `C:\Program Files\Winlogbeat\<unzipped folder name>`, then run: